ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

   ## How to Clone Emulate NFC

-> Always be aware of the type of card or tag you are trying to hack with the
+> Disclaimer: Always be aware of the type of card or tag you are trying to hack with the
 > Flipper, this helps you understand what module you need to use to actually be
 > able to read it.
 For example, if you have an iClass card you don't want to be
 > using the Mifare NFC Module.